angular/angular-seed/README.md

 front end dependencies.
 After that, you should find out that you have two new directories in your project.

 * `node_modules` - contains the npm packages for the tools we need
-* `app/lib` - contains the Angular framework files and other front end dependencies
+* `app/lib` - contains the AngularJS framework files and other front end dependencies

-*Note copying the Angular files from `node_modules` to `app/lib` makes it easier to serve the files by a web server.*
+*Note copying the AngularJS files from `node_modules` to `app/lib` makes it easier to serve the files by a web server.*

 ### Run the Application